 An increasing number of trade shows now have their own mobile apps, such as the SEMA Show and CES, and some allow exhibitors to communicate in real-time with attendees through push notifications.
 Push notifications are messages you can send to attendees’ mobile devices to communicate and invite visitors to your booth.

-Similarly, augmented reality (AR) is increasing in popularity as companies can share information and demonstrate products in a more interactive and engaging manner.
+Similarly, augmented reality (AR) and virtual reality (VR) are increasing in popularity as companies can share information and demonstrate products in a more interactive and engaging manner.

-We expect to see more companies use AR and push notification technologies individually, as well as in tandem to lure crowds.
+We expect to see more companies use AR, VR and push notification technologies individually, as well as in tandem to lure crowds.

 > QUICK TIP <